PreethaRaj/Patent-Pathfinder/README.md

 There are:

-Known defects
-Incomplete integrations
-Areas needing optimization
+Known defects, Incomplete integrations & Areas needing optimization

 However, this project is an excellent end-to-end learning system.